DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - frames - [hackage](http://hackage.haskell.org/package/Frames) : User-friendly, type safe, runtime efficient tooling for working with tabular data deserialized from comma-separated values (CSV) files.
 The type of each row of data is inferred from data, which can then be streamed from disk, or worked with in memory.
 Also see the comprehensive [tutorial](https://acowley.github.io/Frames/)
 - labels - [hackage](https://hackage.haskell.org/package/labels) : Declare and access tuple fields with labels.
 An approach to anonymous records.
 - analyze - [hackage](https://hackage.haskell.org/package/analyze), [github](https://github.com/ejconlon/analyze) : `pandas`-like dataframe operations for tabular data with CSV interface.
+- kraps-h - [github](https://github.com/krapsh/kraps-haskell) : Haskell bindings to Apache Spark.
+The library consists of:
+  - a specification to describe data pipelines in a language-agnostic manner, and a communication protocol to submit these pipelines to Spark.
+  - a serving library, called krapsh-server, that implements this specification on top of Spark.
+It is written in Scala and is loaded as a standard Spark package.
+  - a client written in Haskell that sends pipelines to Spark for execution.
+In addition, this client serves as an experimental platform for whole-program optimization and verification, as well as compiler-enforced type checking.

 <h3 id="arrays">Efficient arrays</h3>